Shengli Oil Field: Enhanced oil recovery and carbon capture

 Research into enhanced oil recovery (EOR) has taken place as output was expected to decline.
 Chemical EOR methods were first trialled in 1991, and by the 2010s chemical EOR was producing 3 million tons each year.
 Thermal methods of EOR are also used.
 The percentage of overall production from EOR rose from 8.9% in 1995 to 29.3% in 2011, ensuring overall production dropped only slightly.
 New kinds of chemical EOR have been tested since 1991, although only some have made it to being properly used in the field.
 The efficiency of EOR measures has decreased over time as more oil has been extracted.
 Overall output is expected to continue to decline.

 The use of carbon dioxide injection methods for EOR allows for the EOR process to also be used for carbon capture and storage (CCS).
 The most depleted oil reservoirs were the ones near Dongying, and thus near power plants producing carbon dioxide emissions.
 A pilot project, the Sinopec Qilu Petrochemical CCS Project, launched in 2007 to store 40,000 tons of coal-produced carbon dioxide per year.
 This carbon dioxide is piped as far as 80 km to reach the oil field, where it is deposited 3 km underground.
 A post-combustion capture plant was built in September 2010, with the capacity to process 110 tons per day (3,500 per year).
 This carbon dioxide is used for EOR activities, and can increase oil production by 10%-15%.
 Capacity was later scaled up to 40,000 tons per year, with plans to reach 1 million tons per year.
 A new plant to carry this out was completed in 2022, and plans were put in place to build a second by 2025.
 This is intended by Sinopec to contribute to China's net-zero by 2060 plans.

 Other industries

 The Shengli Oil Field Company has expanded its economic interests into other industries, often linked with oil, such as chemical industries, machine-building, and electronics.
 They have also diversified their sources of energy.
 Shale oil was discovered in 2021.
 Production reached 171 tons daily in the Fanye-1 Well on 3 November, the highest output of a shale oil well in China.
 A Shale Oil National Demonstration Zone has been established in the oil field.

 The area has also seen investment in solar and wind power, through projects such as the Bozhong Offshore Wind Power Project.
 Combined, as of 2024 both produced more energy for Dongying than thermal power.
-The offshore areas have wind speed averages of around 7.6 m/s at 100 m above the sea surface, and receive 5,253 MJ/m2 of radiation energy from the sun.
+The offshore areas have wind speed averages of around 7.6 m/s at 100 m above the sea surface, and receive 5,253 MJ/m^{2} of radiation energy from the sun.